 Paula Wilder, Director/Instructor of English for Academic Purposes (EAP) and Continuing Education for Non-Native English Speakers.
 She received her MA in TESOL from Greensboro College and her BA in English from Guilford College.
-Paula has been responsible for the creation and implementation of academic EFL curriculum programs at two community colleges in NC.
-She has also taught at Harvard University's Institute of English Language.
+Paula has been responsible for the creation and implementation of EAP curriculum programs at two community colleges in NC.
+She has also taught at Harvard University's Institute of English Language, Greensboro College, and NC State University.
+In 2022, she was selected by the U.S. Department of State as an English Language Specialist to work with Sri Lankan university lecturers in Colombo and Jaffna.

-In 2014, Paula was selected for the Ruth Crymes TESOL Academies Fellowships by TESOL, International and was a runner-up for the 2016 TESOL International Teacher of the Year award.
-She has presented her research in a variety of venues, including the NC Community College System Office Conference, SETESOL, Carolina TESOL, TALGs, NCADE, NCEI.
-Her most recent publication, “Fostering an Environment for ESL Student Success in College and University Writing” was published in NC State’s journal Dialogues: An Interdisciplinary Journal of English Language Teaching and Research.
-She has also conducted workshops related to integrated student-centered discussion-based language classes at TESOL, International through one of their Pre-conference Institutes, Universidad Internacional in Cuernavaca, Mexico, and AMBOW, International’s Teacher Workshop in Kunshan, China.
+In 2020, Paula received the Greensboro College Alumni Excellence Award in recognition of her contributions and outstanding service and achievement in her profession.
+She has presented her research in a variety of venues, including TESOL, International, NC Community College System Office Conference, SETESOL, Carolina TESOL, TALGs, NCADE, NCEI.
+Her most recent publication, “Target Language Learning for Women: Key to Empowerment, Stability, and Growth” was published in Journal of Academic Perspectives sponsored by Oxford Women’s Symposium.
+She has also conducted workshops related to integrated student-centered discussion-based language classes at UNC-Charlotte, TESOL, International Pre-conference Institutes, Universidad Internacional in Cuernavaca, Mexico, AMBOW, International’s Teacher Workshop in Kunshan, China, Baku, Azerbaijan, and Buenos Aires, Argentina.
 In her free time, Paula enjoys hiking, kayaking, yoga and gardening.
 She is an avid reader and enjoys all genres.
-She also has four children who range in ages from 22 to 27.

 Dr. Farwa Hussain Shah has been with the EAP program at Durham Tech since June 2018.
 She has a Doctorate in TESOL Curriculum from the University of Exeter UK.
 She also has a Master’s degree in TEFL with Applied Linguistics and a Master’s degree in English Literature.
 She has extensive experience of teaching ESL, EAP, linguistics and English literature at various institutions in Pakistan, the Middle East and Europe.
 In addition, she has worked in the areas of teacher mentoring, employability skills and soft skills training.
 Furthermore, she has published journal articles, and contributed in edited books.
 She has also presented papers in national & international seminars and conferences.
 Her research interests include teacher implementation of curriculum, teacher and learner agency, learner motivation and anxiety.
 She loves travelling and meeting people from diverse backgrounds.